-Appendix A, Figure A.1 represents the geographic distribution of the 35 HCUP Partner organizations participating in the 2015 NEDS.
-Based on U.S. Census Bureau data, the HCUP NEDS States with the District of Columbia account for 77.4 percent of the U.S. population in 2015.
-The 35 Partner organizations account for 75.6 percent of the ED visits reported in the 2015 American Hospital Association (AHA) Annual Survey Database.
+Appendix A, Figure A.1 represents the geographic distribution of the 37 HCUP Partner organizations participating in the 2016 NEDS.
+Based on U.S. Census Bureau data, the HCUP NEDS States with the District of Columbia account for 68.7 percent of the U.S. population in 2016.
+The 37 Partner organizations account for 78.2 percent of the ED visits reported in the

+2016 American Hospital Association (AHA) Annual Survey Database.
 Details on the percentage of population and ED visits by region are provided in Appendix A, Table A.2.

-Identification of HCUP Records for Emergency Department Visits
+Identification of HCUP Records with Emergency Department Services

-Records for ED visits are contained in two existing HCUP databases:
+Records for ED events are contained in two existing HCUP databases:

-- State Emergency Department Databases (SEDD) capture encounter-level information on all ED visits that do not result in an admission to that hospital (e.g., treat-and-release visits, transfers to another hospital, deaths). - State Inpatient Databases (SID) contain discharge-level information on patients initially seen in the emergency room and then admitted to the same hospital.
+- State Emergency Department Databases (SEDD) capture discharge information on all ED visits that do not result in an admission to that hospital (e.g., treat-and-release visits, transfers to another hospital, deaths). - State Inpatient Databases (SID) contain information on patients initially seen in the emergency room and then admitted to the same hospital.

-Both of these HCUP databases contain a core set of clinical and non-clinical information elements that are defined in a uniform scheme for all patients, regardless of payer.
+Both of these HCUP databases contain a core set of clinical and non-clinical data elements that are defined in a uniform scheme for all patients, regardless of payer.
 This scheme makes it possible to combine records across databases.

 Selection of ED records from the SEDD and SID for use in the NEDS was based on evidence of ED services reported on the record.
 Differing methods are used by HCUP Partner organizations for identifying ED records.
-The HCUP criteria for identifying an ED record (i.e., a record for a patient with an ED visit) look for at least one of the following conditions to be true:
+The HCUP criteria for identifying an ED record (i.e., a discharge record for a patient with an ED event) look for at least one of the following conditions to be true:

-- Revenue center code of 450-459 reported on the record, indicating ED services. - ED charge greater than zero dollars, when revenue center codes were not available. - CPT code of 99281-99285 reported on record, indicating ED physician services. - ED identified by admission source (National Uniform Billing Committee (NUBC) preferred coding prior to October 1, 2007), point of origin (NUBC preferred coding from October 1, 2007 to June 30, 2010), or condition code of P7 (NUBC preferred coding for public reporting as of July 1, 2010).
+- Revenue center code of 450-459 reported on discharge record, indicating ED services. - ED charge greater than zero dollars, when revenue center codes were not available. - Physicians' Current Procedural Terminology (CPT) code of 99281-99285 reported on discharge record, indicating ED physician services. - ED identified by admission source (National Uniform Billing Committee (NUBC) preferred coding prior to October 1, 2007), point of origin (NUBC preferred coding from October 1, 2007 to June 30, 2010), or condition code of P7 (NUBC preferred coding for public reporting as of July 1, 2010).
 These criteria are used primarily for ED admissions.

-Two of the 35 Partner organizations (CA and MA) provided a source file that contained only ED treat-and-release records.
+Two of the 37 Partner organizations (CA and MA) provided a source file that contained only ED treat-and-release records.
 Because the data source provided a dedicated outpatient ED file, all of the SEDD records were considered to be ED records, even though information was not available to determine if HCUP criteria were met.